FisherShi/UDACITY_CARND_T1_P5/README.md

 [video1]: ./project_video.mp4

 ---
-# Udacity Vehicle Detection Project
+# UDACITY Vehicle Detection Project

 ## The Goal of this Project